spaceage64/pad/recover.md

 Now your corrupted flow should once again be visible.

-It has personally saved me a lot of work, as my company vpn seems to occasionally be messing with OneDrive, causing the corruptions.
+It has personally saved me a lot of work, as my company vpn seems to occasionally be messing with OneDrive, causing the corruptions to occur.
 Hopefully, this guide will benefit others in the same way!

 [^1]: In case you have Windows set to hide file extensions, take extra care to make sure your file name ends with the .meta extension, not .meta.txt.
 In Notepad, in the Save As dialog, you can do so by selecting All Files in the drop down under the File name input field.